Education segregation in New Jersey: Background

 New Jersey, the most densely populated state in the country, with the second highest per capita income, has a well-developed public school system.
 A change to its constitution in 1947 outlawed overt segregation in schools, a decade before Brown v.
 Board of Education.

 In 1941, New Jersey had seventy districts with some form of formal segregation.
 Most of the segregation was in South Jersey, which was largely agricultural at the time.
 There was some in Bergen County, close to New York, where the average black classroom had 59 students.

 After World War II and the promulgation of the 1947 constitution, legally sanctioned segregation mostly went by the boards.
 That same constitution retained the state's commitment to home rule -- that townships and municipalities are the primary form of local government.
 Counties are relatively weak in New Jersey.
 The diversity of schools in New Jersey is a reflection of the communities they serve.
-In New Jersey there were 568 municipalities in 2017.
-In New Jersey there were 590 school districts in 2017.
+In New Jersey there were 568 municipalities and 590 school districts in 2017.

 The Bordentown School (officially known as the Manual Training and Industrial School for Colored Youth), was a residential, publicly financed co-ed boarding school for African-American children in Bordentown.
 The school was known as the "Tuskegee of the North" for its adoption of many of the educational practices first developed at the Tuskegee Institute.
 Founded in 1886 and closed in 1955, the 400 acre campus included two farms and 30 trade buildings.